 Best Trainers for Plantar Fasciitis

 Whether you are running errands or running races, it is wise to invest in a quality pair of trainers.
-Direct injection polyurethane sole units absorb shock with each step, helping to protect your feet from repeated impact.
-This is especially important for running, Zumba and exercise classes.
+Direct injection polyurethane sole units absorb shock with each step, helping to protect your feet from repeated impact, but they also hold their shape and support you over time.
+This is especially important for running, Zumba and exercise classes, where you may want to try a more cushioned style even than this one.
 Try one of our styles and feel the difference immediately.

 Best Pumps for Plantar Fasciitis

 Pumps can be both casual and smart, making a very versatile style.
 Avoid anything completely flat, and opt for pumps that have some build up in the heel area, shoes with hidden heels are subtle but really effective for support.
 Check the flexibility of the shoes too as this can greatly improve your comfort – don’t make your foot work too hard either flexing the shoe or trying to grip toes and keep it on your foot.